In The News

 NerdWallet editors interviewed Steve on the main challenges immigrants face when planning for retirement, including contributing to social security, compliance reporting, and estate planning.

 What happens if you notice signs that your client is experiencing symptoms of elder abuse?
 What if this treatment is from a family member?
 Writer Ingrid Case ponders these questions and more, quoting Steve in the process:

-Steve Branton, a senior planner at Mosaic Financial Planning in San Francisco, California, found out when a client’s best friend told him that she thought her son was trying to take control of her funds.
+Steve Branton, a senior planner at Mosaic Financial Partners in San Francisco, California, found out when a client’s best friend told him that she thought her son was trying to take control of her funds.
 Branton’s client called Adult Protective Services about the situation, and the agency interviewed the woman’s son.
 “That put the son on notice that he was on someone’s radar, and they’ve had no problems since,” Branton says.

 MassMutual / June 21, 2017

 In order to demonstrate cultural competency and cultivate a genuine connection with clients, advisors need to establish and maintain an authentic link with the communities they serve.
 Steve has been quoted extensively by Shelly Gigante in MassMutual's industry-facing blog:

 “We have a large number of clients who are LGBT couples and/or Jewish, and in any practice the danger is that an advisor might say something like, ‘I have a Jewish friend,” or “I have a gay neighbor in my building,” which is done to make the client feel at ease, but it ends up making everyone feel awkward,” said Branton.
 “Our approach was to donate to various organizations and get involved.”